addam01/flutter_riverpod_skeleton/README.md

 This project is a robust Flutter skeleton built with a modern, scalable architecture.
 It uses **Riverpod** for state management and **`go_router`** for declarative navigation, ensuring a clean separation of concerns.
 The codebase is designed to be easily extended and maintained.

+**Additional Info is located in the Wiki for Github, and Gitlab Repo - Plan - Wiki**

 ### Dependencies

 These are the primary packages that power the application's functionality: